awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

   }
   ```

-## Enable Access Logging<a name="enable-disable-access-logging"></a>
+## Enable access logging<a name="enable-disable-access-logging"></a>

 When you enable access logging for your load balancer, you must specify the name of the S3 bucket where the load balancer will store the logs\.
-For more information, see [Bucket Requirements](#access-logging-bucket-requirements)\.
+For more information, see [Bucket requirements](#access-logging-bucket-requirements)\.

 **To enable access logging using the console**